Affiliate fraud is a growing concern for online marketers. Here’s how it works, and a primer on choosing the right prevention tools.

 Finally, let’s not forget that you could also be losing money if you offer signup bonuses.
 There is an overlap between affiliate fraud and promo abuse, which bad agents will only be too happy to exploit.

-You want a three-pronged approach to check the quality of your affiliates.
+If affiliate fraudsters are targeting your business, you want a three-pronged approach to check the quality of your marketing partner.
 Ideally, your fraud prevention solution should be able to deliver the following tools:

 The first step is to keep track of traffic quality.
-Make sure your system lets note affiliate IDs, and that you get an accurate view of how many of the users they bring, will eventually go through the conversion stage successfully.
+Make sure your system allows you to log affiliate IDs, and that you get an accurate view of how many of the users they bring.
+You should also know how many of their visitors go through the conversion stage successfully.

 But the key point is that after logging every conversion for a while, you’ll have enough data to start separating good affiliates from bad ones.